runxel/grasshopper-examples/README.md

 ### Scripting
 A big feature of Grasshopper is the ability to actually _script_ inside a scripting node.
 You can do so in VB.net, C#, and most importantly Python.
 Latter being also the probably easiest choice.
 It is encouraged to write in your IDE of choice, with the help of [IronPython stubs](https://github.com/gtalarico/ironpython-stubs).
+For more info on Python in Rhino/Grasshopper see [this](https://developer.rhino3d.com/guides/rhinopython/).

 ## Other stuff